Homelessness in Russia: After the breakup of the USSR

 After the breakup of the USSR and adopting capitalism, the problem of homelessness sharpened dramatically, partially because of the legal vacuum of the early 1990s with some laws contradicting each other and partially because of a high rate of frauds in the realty market.
 In 1991, articles 198 and 209 of Russian criminal code which instituted a criminal penalty for not having permanent residence were abolished.
 Because most flats had been privatized and many people sold their last shelter without successfully buying another, there was a sharp increase of the homeless.
 Renting apartments from a private owner became widespread (which usually only gives temporary registration and the apartment owner could evict the lessee after the contract is over, or if the rent was unpaid).
 In Moscow, the first overnight shelter for the homeless was opened in 1992.
 In the late 1990s, certain amendments in law were implemented to reduce the rise in homelessness, such as the prohibition of selling the last home with registered children.

 Today

-Nevertheless, the state is still obliged to give permanent shelter for free to anybody who needs better living conditions or has no permanent registration.
-This is because the right to shelter is still included in the constitution.
+Nevertheless, the state is still obligated to provide permanent shelter free of charge to anyone who needs better living conditions or lacks permanent registration; the right to shelter is still enshrined in the constitution.
 However, this may take many years.
-Nobody still has the right to strip a person of permanent residency without their will, even the owner of the apartment.
-This creates problems for banks because mortgage loans became increasingly popular.
+It is illegal to strip a person of permanent residency without their will, even the owner of the apartment.
+This creates problems for banks because mortgage loans have become increasingly popular.
 Banks are obliged to provide a new, cheaper flat for a person instead of the old one if the person fails to repay the loan, or wait until all people who live in the flat are dead.
 Several projects of special cheap 'social' flats for those who failed to repay mortgages were proposed to facilitate the mortgage market.